Boomerang mechanism explaining the excess radio background: Abstract

 \section{Abstract}

-We propose a {\em boomerang mechanism} for the explanation of the excess radio background detected by ARCADE.
-In an early stage, at a temperature $T \sim 100\,{\rm keV}$, a fraction of relic neutrinos is resonantly converted into dark neutrinos by mixing induced by a pre-existing lepton asymmetry.
-Dark neutrinos decay much later into a dark photon, mixed with photon, and a dark fermion, with a lifetime longer than the age of the Universe, as required by a solution to the excess radio background.
+We propose a {\em boomerang mechanism} for the explanation of the excess radio background detected by ARCADE 2.
+In an early stage of the Universe, at a temperature $T$ in the range $\sim 0.1\,{\rm keV}$--$1\,{\rm MeV}$, a fraction of relic neutrinos is resonantly converted into dark neutrinos by mixing induced by a pre-existing lepton asymmetry.
+Dark neutrinos decay much later into a dark-standard photon state and a dark fermion, with a lifetime longer than the age of the Universe, as required by a solution to the excess radio background.
 This scenario circumvents the upper bound on the neutrino magnetic moment but still implies a testable lower bound.